tumblr/docs/npf-spec.md

         {
             "type": "text",
             "subtype": "quote",
-            "text": "Genius without education is like silver to the Mayans.", }
+            "text": "Genius without education is like silver in the mine.", }
     ]
 }